- What’s an unhotel?

 It’s worth adding: if you have irreplaceable, fragile, non-portable items which you think that someone might steal (even though we know who they are) or break (even though they’ve put down a security deposit and we have their credit card details), then onefinestay may not be for you.

 Yes.
-We provide extensive insurance underwritten by top tier firms like Lloyds of London.
+We provide extensive insurance underwritten by top tier firms such as members of Lloyds of London.
 So you don’t need to lose a wink of sleep whilst you are away.
 We’ll share full details with you during over a cup of tea after you complete our questionnaire.

 Things do happen.
 Glasses get broken, keys get lost, light bulbs blow.